yinxin630/fiora/doc/INSTALL.md

 build client `npm run build`

-move build result to public directory `mv dist/fiora/* public`
+move build result to public directory `npm run move-dist`

 Or if you use qiniu.com CDN, you can upload the build result to qiniu.com, and then just put `index.html` in the public directory, so the performance will be better